March 16, 2026

 We often notice a genuine excitement when we see an art collector engage.
 It’s the way they talk about a work they are considering or have recently acquired, an artist they have just learned about, an art fair they’re excited to visit.
 There is a particular energy in those moments—when someone shares what drew them to a piece, what they see in it, how it makes them feel and why they want to live with it.

-What we’ve discovered is that there is a special alchemy that blends experience and instinct in the process of acquiring.
-And then beneath that, a quieter, more potent question that we return to again and again:
+We feel the same kind of excitement when we’re building a client collection and we’ve found the right artist and artwork that meets the moment.
+What we’ve discovered is there is a special alchemy that blends experience and instinct in the process of acquiring.
+And then, beneath that, there is a quieter, more potent question that we return to again and again:

 What are we really collecting when we collect art?